mr-m96/samsung-docs/docs/Odin.md

 ## Terminology
 * Sequence: Size is *Packet size for file transfer* multiplied by *File transfer max sequence size*
 * File Part: Size is *Packet size for file transfer*.
-* IPoRE = In the Process of Reverse-Engineering

 ## Other
 * `Unknown` should be always 0x00.
 If it's not, you're in trouble.